 Build powerful, visual workflows from Responsly survey responses — without writing code

-Make (formerly Integromat) is the visual automation platform for teams that need more than simple “when X, do Y” workflows.
-Branches, loops, error handlers, and data transformations all live on a single canvas — and once a Responsly response flows in, the scenario can orchestrate anything your stack supports.
+The Responsly + Make integration turns every survey response into the trigger for a visual, multi-step automation.
+Make is the automation platform for teams that need more than simple “when X, do Y” workflows: branches, loops, error handlers, and data transformations all live on a single canvas — and once a Responsly response flows in, the scenario can orchestrate anything your stack supports.

 Why Make is the right fit for complex survey workflows